 In recent years, several U.S. departments and agencies have investigated reports of detainee abuse in U.S. detention facilities in Afghanistan, Iraq, Guantánamo, and other locations.
-In addition to criminal investigations, the Department of Defense has conducted several major reviews of detainee inter-
+In addition to criminal investigations, the Department of Defense has conducted several major reviews of detainee interrogations.
+A 2004 Pentagon review of 187 DOD investigations found that 71 (38%) had resulted in a finding of substantiated detainee abuse, including six cases involving detainee deaths.
+Another review in 2005 concluded that abuses did take place at Guantánamo, but the Army Field Manual on interrogations authorized most of these actions, despite their offensiveness.

-More recently, in May 2008, the Office of the Inspector General of the Department of Justice issued a 437-page report entitled Review of the FBI's Involvement in and Observations of Detainee Interrogations in Guantánamo Bay, Afghanistan, and Iraq (OIG/DOJ Report).66 DOJ investigators had interviewed or surveyed 450 FBI employees who had been detailed to Guantánamo at various times.
+More recently, in May 2008, the Office of the Inspector General of the Department of Justice issued a 437-page report entitled Review of the FBI's Involvement in and Observations of Detainee Interrogations in Guantánamo Bay, Afghanistan, and Iraq (OIG/DOJ Report).
+DOJ investigators had interviewed or surveyed 450 FBI employees who had been detailed to Guantánamo at various times.
 Approximately 240 of the agents said "they never observed nor heard about potentially abusive treatment of detainees at GITMO."
 Over 200 agents, however, said "they observed or heard about various rough or aggressive treatment of detainees, primarily by military interrogators.
-The most frequently reported techniques included sleep deprivation or disruption, prolonged shackling, stress positions, isolation, and use of bright lights or loud music."67 According to the OIG/DOJ Report, the FBI "decided in the summer of 2002 that it would not participate in joint interrogations of detainees with other agencies in which techniques not allowed by the FBI were used."
-68 detainee abuse at Guantánamo.
-No officials in the military or civilian chains of command have been prosecuted for their roles in abuses.
-Meanwhile, no independent commission has reviewed U.S. detention and interrogation practices since the attacks of September 11, 2001.
-Nor has there been an assessment of what has happened to the more than 500 detainees released from Guantánamo and returned to their countries of origin or third countries.
+The most frequently reported techniques included sleep deprivation or disruption, prolonged shackling, stress positions, isolation, and use of bright lights or loud music."67 According to the OIG/DOJ Report, the FBI "decided in the summer of 2002 that it would not participate in joint interrogations of detainees with other agencies in which techniques not allowed by the FBI were used."68

-Taken together, these reports suggest sharp disagreements between U.S. departments and agencies over the frequency and systematic nature of detainee abuse and the propriety of certain interrogation methods used on detainees in Guantánamo and elsewhere.69
+Taken together, these reports suggest sharp disagreements between U.S. departments and agencies over the frequency and systematic nature of detainee abuse and the propriety of certain interrogation methods used on detainees in Guantánamo and elsewhere.